nathantaylor50/TimeRewind/README.md

 only add the script to objects you wish to be affected by the time rewind

 #issues:
-objects skip after collision, further testing is needed.
+objects skips when rewinding after collision, further testing is needed.